codacy/docs/docs/getting-started/supported-languages-and-tools.md

 <sup><span id="semgrep-brakeman">7</span></sup>: Due to licensing limitations, Codacy doesn't support the latest version of Brakeman.
 To analyze your Ruby code for the latest security vulnerabilities, use [Semgrep](https://semgrep.dev/), which provides comprehensive and up-to-date security scanning.
 <sup><span id="swiftlint-complexity">8</span></sup>: Supports [reporting warnings or errors](https://realm.github.io/SwiftLint/cyclomatic_complexity.html) on functions above specific complexity thresholds.
 Enable the rule **Cyclomatic Complexity** on the [Code patterns page](../repositories-configure/configuring-code-patterns.md), or use a [configuration file](https://realm.github.io/SwiftLint/index.html#configuration) to customize the thresholds.
 <sup><span id="scala-dependencies">9</span></sup>: Requires the [sbt-dependency-lock](https://github.com/stringbean/sbt-dependency-lock) plugin for generating the lockfile.
+<sup><span id="different-duplication-complexity-tools">10</span></sup>: Codacy has a different tool for Complexity and Duplication, even if the name is the same as the Static analysis tool
 <sup><span id="suggest-fixes">🔧</span></sup>: Supports [suggesting fixes](../repositories-configure/integrations/github-integration.md#suggest-fixes) for identified issues.

 ## See also